15 things to do in Mysore: the heart of Karnataka

 How to get there: Ranganathittu is an easy daytrip from Mysore and because it is close to Srirangapatna you can combine both.
 Bus 307 departs from Laxmi talkies near the Mysore palace city bus stand to the entrance of the park.
 It is a short walk through scenic rice paddies to the actual sanctuary.

-Somnathpura is a small village 35 kilometers from Mysore and home to the ancient Chennakeshava temple built by a Hoysala king in 1268.
+Somnathpur is a small village 35 kilometers from Mysore and home to the ancient Somnathpur temple, or Chennakeshava temple, built by a Hoysala king in 1268.
 You might have seen plenty of temples already in India, but this one will not fail to impress you.
 The incredibly detailed carvings have thousands of stories to tell.

 How to get there: There is no direct bus from Mysore to Somnathpur, but you can take a public bus to Bannur (platform number 9, 30 rupees, 45 minutes) and from Bannur you can take a shared tuk tuk to Somnathpur village (10 rupees, 10 minutes)